Gender in Dutch grammar: Neuter nouns

-There is one notable exception, datum ‘date’, which is masculine and has both a regular nativized plural in datums (considered wrong by some speakers) and the original Latin neuter plural in data.
+There is one notable exception, datum ‘date’, which is masculine and has both a regular nativized plural in datums and the original Latin neuter plural in data.

 The Southern Dutch regiolect

 Southern Dutch consists roughly of all dialects south of the river Meuse.
 In these dialects, there was a tendency towards accusativism in early modern Dutch (16th and 17th centuries).
 This was the tendency to use the accusative case in the role of the nominative.
 When cases fell out of use later, the nominative was the one that survived, but in areas with accusativism these forms historically belonged to the accusative case.
 Unlike the old nominative, the accusative had a clear distinction between masculine and feminine forms.
 As it was these forms that survived in southern Dutch, the genders remained naturally distinct, and remain so up to the present day.

 In addition, Southern Dutch developed a separate indefinite article for neuter words—"e" or "ee(n)"—which is pronounced as a schwa (IPA: ə).
 Similar to English "an" versus "a", this article is not used when the following word starts with a vowel or a h-; rather "een" ('n) is used in those cases.

 The following table shows the points where the southern dialects differ from the standard language.
 As the dialects themselves are not standardised, different forms may be found in different areas, although differences have lessened in the Tussentaal, the Dutch regiolect in the Region of Flanders.